Home > External Agencies > Environmental Dispute Coordination Commission

 Former Vice-Minister for Policy Coordination of Ministry of Internal Affairs and Communications

-Commissioner (Part-time) NONAKA Tomoko Lawyer (Former Professor, The Legal Training and Research Institute of Japan) July 1, 2015
+Lawyer (Former Professor, The Legal Training and Research Institute of Japan) From July 1,2025

 Kazumi

-Director, National Institute of Advanced Industrial Science and Technology July 1, 2017
+Fellow, National Institute of Advanced Industrial Science and Technology (AIST)Former President, AIST From July 1, 2022

 Top of Page